rpaperez/PalmPlanner/README.md

 ``Visalize the design``: button to update the design based on the entered arguments.

-``DELETED SELECTED POINTS``: button to delete the points selected when clicking on the plot, or selected with the lasso tool.
+``DELETED SELECTED POINTS``: button to delete the points selected when clicking on the plot, or selected with the lasso/box tool.
 The selected points are listed in the ``SELECTION`` tab.
 You can remove all the point selected by clicking on the ``RESET DATA`` button.
 It is possible that you need to reset twice for deleting all the point.
 Also you need to unselect the last points saved by double clicking and/or using the lasso on empty region of the plot.
+NB: Removed points at the end when all the oil plam and intercrops have been designed.
+You can select only the points of a particular species by double-clicking on the legend.

 ## Notes {#notes}